Christopher Bengtsson

-Christopher Bengtsson (born October 19, 1993) is a Swedish professional ice hockey player who currently plays for IF Björklöven of the HockeyAllsvenskan (Allsv).
+Christopher Bengtsson (born October 19, 1993) is a Swedish professional ice hockey player who currently plays for AIK of the HockeyAllsvenskan (Allsv).

 Playing career

 Bengtsson previously played for Färjestad BK at the under-20 level and for Huddinge IK at the under-18 and under-20 level.
-In 2012 Bengtsson signed with Modo Hockey and split the season between the J20 SuperElit and the Swedish Hockey League.
+In 2012 Bengtsson signed with MoDo Hockey and split the season between the J20 SuperElit and the Swedish Hockey League.

-On November 21, 2013, Modo signed Bengtsson to a two-year contract extension, keeping him with the team initially until the end of the 2015–16 SHL season.
+On November 21, 2013, MoDo signed Bengtsson to a two-year contract extension, keeping him with the team initially until the end of the 2015–16 SHL season.